sparkflows/sparkflows-docs/docs/time-series/time_series_modeling.rst

 =====

 Below is the sample workflows which contains ``ARIMA`` processor in Fire Insights.

+* AR (Autoregression): A changing variable that regresses on its own lagged/prior values.

+* I (Integrated): Differencing of raw observations to allow for the time series to become stationary

+* MA (Moving average): Dependency between an observation and a residual error from a moving average model

+In terms of y, the general forecasting equation is:

+**ŷt = μ + ϕ1 yt-1 +………+ ϕp yt-p — θ1et-1 -………- θqet-q**,

+where:
+* μ → constant

+* ϕ1 yt-1 +…+ ϕp yt-p → AR terms (lagged values of y)

+* θ1et-1 -………- θqet-q → MA terms (lagged errors)

 It reads the AirPassengers dataset & use ARIMA processor which Forecast the airline passengers count, generate a new column with unique index/value for each row in dataset and print the result.